influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withSuperUsers(superUsers)
 ```

-List of super users, which are user principals with unlimited access rights.
+"List of super users, which are user principals with unlimited access rights."

 ### fn spec.kafka.authorization.withSuperUsersMixin